The Admiral Was a Lady

-The Admiral Was a Lady is a 1950 American comedy film directed by Albert S. Rogell and starring Edmond O'Brien and Wanda Hendrix.
+The Admiral Was a Lady is a 1950 American comedy film directed by Albert S. Rogell and starring Edmond O'Brien, Rudy Vallée and Wanda Hendrix.
+It was an independent production distributed by United Artists.
 The working title of the film was Once Over Lightly, taken from one of the film's songs.

 Plot

 After the end of World War II, Jean Madison, a former WAVE ensign, meets the former aircrew of an Army Air Corps A-20 Havoc light bomber named "Sinful Sinthia" when they go to collect their unemployment benefits.
-They are all members of the 52-20 Club, a government program that pays unemployed American veterans $20 a week for 52 weeks.
+They are all members of the 52-20 Club, a government program that pays unemployed veterans $20 a week for 52 weeks.

 The men take Jean, whom Jimmy dubs the Admiral, under their wing, showing her how to save money.
-For example, they open bank accounts in order to receive a free ceramic piggy bank and get their $20 checks cashed, then close their accounts without having to pay a fee.
+For example, they open bank accounts in order to receive a free ceramic piggy bank and have their $20 checks cashed, then close their accounts without having to pay a fee.
 They sell the piggy banks to a pawnbroker for 25 cents each.
 The gang lives free in an empty aircraft factory because Jimmy is the night watchman.
 Eddie artfully makes their furniture out of aircraft parts and other war surplus.
-They get their meals discounted for being stale or in trade, as when Mike stands in for the lifeguard at a private club.
+They get their meals discounted for being stale or in trade, as when Mike substitutes for the lifeguard at a private club.
 Former taxi driver Ollie drives them around in a sound truck from a local music store in exchange for providing advertising over a loudspeaker.
-All the while, Jean is secretly followed by a private detective.

-When Jean learns that her fiancé Henry is returning to the United States, but has not even so much as mentioned her, she becomes upset and boards a bus for home.
+Jean is secretly followed by a private detective.
+When she learns that her fiancé Henry is returning to the United States but has not mentioned it to her, she becomes upset and boards a bus for home.